 Song Title: Silver Bells

 Purchased in 1941 in Great Falls, this non-changer music box is typical of Regina instruments.
 While cylinder music boxes had been made for hundreds of years in Germany and Switzerland, they were expensive and their musical selections limited by the very tedious pinning of the cylinders.
 Even the expensive models played only a few - six to ten - songs, and only the wealthiest could afford additional cylinders.

-About 1889, a disk style music box was invented.
+In 1889, a disk-style music box was invented.
 The disks, made of flat steel, could be pressed, in one quick operation, to form pins, which played the musical comb as in the cylinder music boxes.
 The interchangeable disks gave huge musical selection; one could easily have any number of pieces of music and change them in a few seconds.
 Unlike the fragile cylinders, the disks were easy to reproduce, quite durable, and unbreakable.

-In 1902 Regina “diversified” by introducing a cumbersome and unlikely device related more to pneumatic pianos than their mechanical music boxes -a hand operated vacuum cleaner.
+In 1902 Regina "diversified" by introducing a cumbersome and unlikely device related more to pneumatic pianos than their mechanical music boxes -a hand-operated vacuum cleaner.
 Though their last music box was made in 1919, Regina continued to make a variety of products.
-Regina is one of the few former music machine makers that is still in business.
+Regina is one of the few former music machine makers that are still in business.
 Today it is well known as the manufacturer of vacuum cleaners.